DiamondLightSource/ispyb-database/README.md

 * Flag indication: 1=yes, 0=no, NULL=unknown
 * Primary key columns are always integer

-The schema does have some tables and columns that don't adhere to this convention, and there could be good reasons to break with the convention in certain cases.
-However, in the vast majority of cases we should try to follow this convention.
+The schema does have some tables and columns that don't adhere to this convention.
+Some of those should be corrected, but there could be good reasons to break with the convention in a few cases.